geospatialem/gdi-github-repo/README.md

 `git checkout [file-name-here]`

 ### Revert to a specific commit
-Copy from Terminal and/or GitHub website:
+Copy from Terminal and/or GitHub website, then run the following in Terminal:
 `git revert [commit-hash-here]`

 ## Branches
 A parallel version of a repo. `master` is GitHub's default branch. **A branch is a new ending to a novel.** Also, think of branches like components of a tree, like a tree branch!

 1. Same repo, with hopes of adding a new story in.
 2. `master` branch is left alone when doing large changes.
 Changes are normally merged into the `master` when completed.
-* Merge in a branch when you are ready, and verified it works (usually back to the `master` branch).
+3. Merge in a branch when you are ready, and after you have verified it works (usually back to the `master` branch).

 ### Create a Branch
 `git checkout -b`